 IEA exam scoring services will be offered for Syracuse University courses using Scantron bubble sheets for in-person instruction on campus.
 To follow public health guidelines and safe social distancing practices, all exams can be submitted using the secure IEA drop-box located directly outside Crouse-Hinds Hall at the Waverly Ave entrance.

 Please read below for updated General Information and requirements on how to Prepare Exams for Drop-off.

 - Drop off: Exams can be submitted in the IEA drop-box located outside Crouse-Hinds Hall at the Waverly Ave entrance.

-- We aim to return all exam results within 24-72 hours of receiving.
+- We aim to return all exam results within 24-72 business hours of receiving.